-Water, plumbing and bathroom fittings
+Water Water, plumbing and bathroom fittings

-Repair Category 1 Notes We understand upgrading to the shower room fitments has been carried out in the more recent past.
+Repair Category 1

+Notes The bathroom fittings are of an older coloured pattern.
+Some upgrading could be considered to personal preference in the future.
 Ongoing checks should be made to plumbing fitments and sealants.
 Failure of seals can result in dampness and decay to adjoining/underlying areas.
-No significant defects were noted.